eclipse-vertx/vert.x/gradle_dev.md

 You should use the Gradle Wrapper (`./gradlew`) to run all Gradle tasks.
 Take a look at `build.gradle` for a list of the available tasks.

+# Outputs

+The outputs of the project are:

+* The Vert.x module zip file.
+* If `produceJar = true` in `gradle.properties` A jar that corresponds to the module will also be produced.
+This is useful when you have another project which depends on the classes from your module, as it allows you to add it as a dependency to your other project.

+The outputs are created in the `build` directory as normal.

 # Other useful Gradle tasks

 Open `build.gradle` and take a look at the comments there for a list of useful tasks supported by the build script.